-The values of RC depend on the energy dependence $d\sigma/ds$ of the cross sections.
-For $e^+e^-\to \pi^+\pi^-$ this dependence is obtained from the same analysis for which RC are calculated.
-Therefore the iterative procedure is used: RC are evaluated for some energy dependence of the cross section, applied to data, the resulting cross section is used to update RC values, etc. The uncertainties in energy dependence of the cross section are added to the systematic error of RC calculations.
+There is the chicken and egg problem related to RC: according to Eq.\ \eqref{formdef}, one needs to know the radiation corrections $\delta_{\pi\pi}(s)$ to measure the cross section $\sigma_{\pi\pi}(s)$, but the evaluation of $\delta_{\pi\pi}(s)$ depends on the knowledge of $\sigma_{\pi\pi}(s)$.
+Therefore, an iterative procedure is used.
+We start from $\sigma_{\pi\pi}(s)$ measured in the previous experiments, use it to evaluate the RC and obtain the cross section, which is then used to re-evaluate the RC, and so on.
+With MC studies, it was shown that the procedure converges in 3--5 iterations.
+The ambiguities in the energy dependence of the cross section are added to the systematic uncertainty of the RC calculations.

-The estimated systematic error of the pion formfactor measurement depends on energy.
-At the peak of $\rho$, $\sqrt{s}=0.77$ GeV, the systematic error is 0.7\%, which is the lowest value.
-The main sources of the error are listed in Table \ref{systfpi}.
-The error rises up to 0.8\% toward lower energies due to increased contribution from pion decays in flight and particles separation.
-The error rises towards higher energies, up to 1.6\% at $\sqrt{s}=1.0$ GeV, mainly due to scaling of uncertainty of $N_{\mu\mu}/N_{ee}$ ratio with $N_{\mu\mu}/N_{\pi\pi}$.
-For the 2013 data the fiducial volume contribution to the systematic error was larger due to limited performance of tracker, which inflated the total systematic error to 0.9\% at $\sqrt{s}=0.77$ GeV and 2.0\% at $\sqrt{s}=1.0$ GeV.
+The main sources of systematic uncertainty of the pion form factor measurement are listed in Table \ref{systfpi}.
+The estimated uncertainty depends on the energy.
+At the peak of the $\rho$ resonance, $\sqrt{s}=0.77$ GeV, the lowest value of 0.7\% is reached.
+The uncertainty increases toward lower energies up to 0.8\%, which is due to the increased contribution of pion decays in flight and particles separation.
+The value increases toward higher energies up to 1.6\% at $\sqrt{s}=1.0$ GeV, mainly due to the scaling of the contribution of the uncertainty of the ratio $N_{\mu\mu}/N_{ee}$ with the factor of $N_{\mu\mu}/N_{\pi\pi}$.
+For the 2013 data the fiducial volume contribution to the systematics was larger due to the limited performance of the tracker, which inflated the total systematic uncertainty to 0.9\% at $\sqrt{s}=0.77$ GeV and to 2.0\% at $\sqrt{s}=1.0$ GeV.

-The analysis was confirmed by a number of systematics studies.
-Some included variation of the selection cuts from their default value; all results were consistent with to within variations expected from the differences in data sample.
-Other checks were provided by comparison of the results of different separation procedures and results based on data sets collected in different years.
+The analysis was confirmed by a series of systematic uncertainty studies.
+Some involved varying the selection cuts from their standard value; all results were consistent with the deviations expected due to differences in the data sample.
+Other checks were made by comparing the results of different separation methods and results based on datasets collected in different years.